lorenzodlr/roadarloceo/README.md

 - 👋 Hi, I’m @roadarloceo
 - 👀 I’m interested in making and building useful and efficient stuff
-- 🌱 I’m currently learning full-stack engineering
+- 🌱 I’m currently learning full-stack development
 - 📫 How to reach me: ceo@roadarlo.com

 <!---